Back to All Events

 REGISTER HERE

-Yet, we believe there are alternatives.
 This class is an invitation to explore and re-examine the ways in which we practice consent, create communities, and hold our relationships.

 • question our practices of consent as they are held within ongoing settler systems